jafar-atili/pySwitchbee/README.md

 ## Using the CLI tool:

-Alternatively, it is possible to control SwitchBee using the cli tool `switchbee_cli.py` as following:
+Alternatively, it is possible to control [SwitchBee](https://www.switchbee.com) devices using the cli tool `switchbee_cli.py` as following:

 To list devices that currently on: